This will be my personal history of the Internet. Because some of it is from memory I will be editing this page extensively.

 I started my Kent Campus career April 1, 1999 in the office of Distributed Learning.
 My co-workers included Cathy Mahrle, John Atkinson and Bob Smith.
 It was a crazy time.
 And, I loved every minute of it.

-Learnlinc was exactly like the screen shot to the right.
+Learnlinc was desktop video conferencing focused on education.
 Faculty member taught when they "had the floor."
 Students could talk when the faculty member gave them the "floor."
 Multimedia content was presented to the students in the center of the screen.
 Students could also text chat their faculty member during class - privately or publicly.
 I saw this as the future of education.